What is a tenants' association?

 A TA communicates leaseholders’ interests to the landlord, resolves disputes, ensures lease rights are maintained, and negotiates service charges

-Recognised TAs have rights to inspect accounts, review service charge expenditure, inspect insurance policies, be consulted on manager appointments, engage a surveyor, and suggest contractors
+Recognised TAs have various rights including to inspect accounts, review service charge expenditure, and be consulted on manager appointments

 Representatives act on members’ behalf and can negotiate over issues such as service charges and repairs.